thecoded/reslift/README.md

 CLOUD:
 Our PHP files are stored here for saving, retrieving and updating user activity.
 Our main table in the reslift database is userEdits, where all user edits are stored.

+CLOUD/CRON
+Needs improvement but can scrape Craigslist for job postings and save to DB...
+Soon to add other job boards.